 When the inspector suspects or is advised that specific circuits may be susceptible to environmental cracking, he or she should schedule supplemental inspections.
-Such inspections can take the form of surface NDE (PT or wet fluorescent magnetic particle examination technique), UT, or eddy current technique (ET).
+Such inspections can take the form of surface NDE (PT or wet fluorescent magnetic particle examination technique), UT, or ET.
 Where available, suspect spools may be removed from the piping system and split open for internal surface examination.